Infographics can make dry and boring information exciting.

 Whether you want to compare options in an unbiased way, or you want to make one option seem better, a comparison infographic is the best infographic to do that.

-Typically, comparison infographic are split down the middle vertically or horizontally, with one option on each side.
+Typically, comparison infographics are split down the middle vertically or horizontally, with one option on each side.

 For example, this comparison infographic template offers an unbiased comparison of two phones.
 The phone specs are listed down the middle of the infographic, making it easy to compare both options: